top of page

 When It Is Time to Update Your Estate Plan

 Most people treat estate planning as a one-time task.
 They sign the documents, put them away, and assume the plan will work indefinitely.
 That assumption is common and often incorrect.
 Estate plans do not fail because they were never created.
 They fail because they were never updated.
 That is where problems begin.
-If you are working through your Estate Planning in Ohio , the focus should not just be on getting documents in place.
-It should be on whether those documents still
+If you are working through your Estate Planning in Ohio, the focus should not just be on getting documents in place.
+It should be on whether those documents still r

 Common Power of Attorney Mistakes in Ohio

 Most people sign a power of attorney thinking the issue is handled.
 The document is in place, someone is named, and the assumption is that everything will work if something happens.
 That assumption is common and often incomplete.
 In practice, power of attorney problems usually show up later, when the document is actually needed.
 That is when the gaps become clear.
-If you are building your Estate Planning in Ohio , a power of attorney is not just about having a document.
-It i
+If you are building your Estate Planning in Ohio, a power of attorney is not just about having a document.
+It is

 Are Online Wills Valid in Ohio?